Jakobimatrix/initRepo/README.md

 [githook-clang-format](https://github.com/andrewseidl/githook-clang-format)

 ### LF
-In case you are working on Linux And windof you probably want to enforce LF lineendings
+In case you are working on Linux and windof you probably want to enforce LF line endings

 ## Provided structure COPIED with init.sh